Devilla/eth-arbitrage-2/README.md

 Once the server is started you will need to ping `localhost:3000/subscribe` to start polling for prices.
 Without subscribing to events , the arbitrage bot will not work.

 You can unsubscribe from the ethereum events by hitting `localhost:3000/unsubscribe`.

+###### Note: We use redeemLUSD function to determine the input values for the smart contract inputs, to run the redeemLUSD we need LUSD present in our wallet before performing the arbitrage.
+So keep a amount of LUSD equivalent to the ETH in your wallet or the amount being arbitraged for.

 #### Sample `.env` file
 ```